 Walk Through Metal Detector Locations

 Since walk through metal detectors can move more people through security checkpoints faster, they are no longer just located in correctional facilities and airports.
-Today, these detectors are found in police stations, schools, night clubs, government buildings, corporations, manufacturing facilities, nuclear facilities, transportation terminals, warehouses, courthouses, historic landmarks, arenas, and concerts.
-Some detectors are even light weight and portable so they can easily be moved from one place to another.
+Today, these detectors are found in police stations, schools, nightclubs, government buildings, corporations, manufacturing facilities, nuclear facilities, transportation terminals, warehouses, courthouses, historic landmarks, arenas, and concerts.
+Some detectors are even lightweight and portable so they can easily be moved from one place to another.

 How To Set Up a Walk Through Metal Detector

 Controlling traffic to the walk-through metal detector, by ensuring people make their way to the device, is important to a building’s security.
 Security teams want to make sure that signs and line ropes guide people to the device.
 By having a basket or tray set up next to the walk-through metal detector, people can move through quicker thus allowing for a smoother line.
-It it’s also a good idea to make sure individuals remove and place items such as watches, keys, coins, belts and any other large metal objects into the baskets so the device doesn’t trigger a false positive.
+It’s also a good idea to make sure individuals remove and place items such as watches, keys, coins, belts, and any other large metal objects into the baskets so the device doesn’t trigger a false positive.

 Walk-through metal detectors, in general, are a great screening device.
-After an individual has been identified having a concealed item, it is then necessary to utilize a metal detecting security wand to accurately pinpoint its location.
-The wand will allow security personnel to find the item quickly and sometimes discreetly with either an audio, light, and/or vibration alert.
+After an individual has been identified as having a concealed item, it is then necessary to utilize a metal detecting security wand to accurately pinpoint its location.
+The wand will allow security personnel to find the item quickly and sometimes discreetly with either audio, light, and/or vibration alert.